You can also go to www.bromleytattooremoval.uk if you're looking for more information

 Summary of prices and contact information for laser technician.

-Our laser technician is available by appointment Monday-Saturday at 10AM and 6PM.
-If you need a quote or set up a consultation/appointment email Martine at firstname.lastname@example.org
+Our laser technician is available by appointment Monday, Tuesday and Saturday mornings.
+If you need a quote or want an email consultation contact Martine at firstname.lastname@example.org

 If you require any more information or have any more questions about the treatments send Martine an email directly at email@example.com